 The Church in Iran looks nothing like the Western Church.
 They don’t have large church buildings they go to nor do they have sub ministries within their churches (men’s ministry, women’s ministry, kids ministry).
 It is an underground church; church happens in people’s homes.
 The primary movers within this underground church are individuals (and obviously the Holy Spirit).
 The church’s primary focus is making disciples and each person within the church bears that responsibility willingly.

 House churches are popping up all over Iran with no real central leadership; rather, they have decentralized leadership.
 It is the result of one person inviting someone into their home and sharing the gospel.
 That person then proceeds to do the same.
 Leaders are created out of “necessity.”
 There is no seminary, no internships, and years of waiting before they can formally apply to a church leadership position?
 The result is that women are not only overseeing hundreds of house churches, they are leading a movement!

-Despite Little or No Formal Training, How are These Women Being So Effective?
+Despite No Formal Training, How Are These Women Being So Effective?